 Up to £250,000 match funded capital will be available for all eligible types of assets.
 Potential applicants must first complete an Expression of Interest (EOI) form and have this approved before progressing to submit a full application to the Fund.
 The EOI form can be submitted at any time.
 The full application will be submitted during fixed windows each year.
-Key dates for the full application bidding windows in 2022/23 are as follows:

-Round 2 bidding window 1 closes on 19 August 2022.
-There will be two more bidding windows before March 2023.
-Dates to be announced in due course.
+Round 2 bidding window 2 closed on 14 December 2022.
+'The dates of future bidding windows will be announced in due course.'